victoria-lo/Wherehouse/Enhancements.md

 structure to the script_data folder.

 We have chosen to implement these enhancements because they seem to go well with the objective statement of this app.
+In particular, the visual representation of the blocking helps with new actors to get used to the blocking positions more quickly and the manager view helps with the coordination of the production manager and the director, avoiding any confusion that may arise regarding the change of casts or sound.
+It also effectively improves the efficiency of production.
-In particular, it helps with the coordination of the production manager and the director to avoid confusion and helps improve efficiency of the production.
-It also relates to the course material since we are required to serialize the json for the sound and casting data, similar to what we did for the blocking.
+Our choice of enhancements also relates to the course material since we are required to serialize the json for the sound and casting data, similar to what we did for the blocking.